Mardin Province: Demographics

 Mardin Province is a linguistically, ethnically and religiously diverse province.
-The dominant ethnic groups are Arabs, Assyrians, and Kurds, of which Kurds constitute a majority.
+The dominant ethnic groups are Arabs, Arameans, and Kurds, of which Kurds constitute a majority.
 Other minor groups include Armenians, Chechens and Turks, while Jews lived in the area before migrating to Israel around 1948.
 The Chechens settled in the region during the Russo-Turkish War in 1877/1878.

 The distinctive Mhallami community also reside in the district.

 The province is considered part of Turkish Kurdistan.
 In 1990, it was estimated that Kurds constituted 75% of the population.

 Social relations

 Social relations between Arabs and Kurds have historically been difficult with hostility, prejudice and stereotypes but have in recent years improved.
 Arabs with Assyrians did not take part in the Kurdish–Turkish conflict and the position of the two groups have been described as being 'submissive' to the Turkish state, creating distrust between them and the Kurds.
 Kurds perceived Arabs as spies for the state and local Arabs in Mardin city tended to exclude and dominate local politics in the city.
 Arabs started losing their grip on Mardin city in the 2010s and the Kurdish BDP won the city in the local elections in 2014.
 Mardin city had previously been governed by pro-state parties supported by local Arabs.

 Despite the difficult relations, Arab families have since the 1980s joined the Kurdish cause, and Arab and Assyrian politicians from Mardin are found in Peoples' Democratic Party including Mithat Sancar and Februniye Akyol.